 Settlers William Hesk and Frederick Nehs helped build Menomonee Falls’ early infrastructure.
 Hesk opened its first post office in 1842, while Nehs constructed a thriving limestone mill.
 A migrant from Pennsylvania, Nehs used his water-powered mill to pulverize limestone into building mortar and plaster.
 At first, teamsters transported the finished product to Milwaukee; however, rail soon dominated the area’s shipping needs.
 Other key businesses founded during this era include Farmer’s and Merchant Bank, The Menomonee Falls News, and Lohmiller’s Drug Store.
 In addition, the Menomonee Falls Foundry Company (founded 1880) engineered plows, cultivators, and other farm implements.

 An assortment of religious institutions, voluntary associations, and public coalitions has served Menomonee Falls since its founding.
-The organization of churches like Emmanuel Evangelical (1846), St. Mary’s (1904), and Grace Lutheran (1933) helped establish social order and stability for a culturally diverse community of GERMAN, IRISH, ENGLISH, POLISH, ITALIAN, and NORWEGIAN American residents.
-Likewise, villagers introduced local chapters of groups like the International Order of Good Templars, the Masonic Lodge, the General Federation of Women’s Club, the Chamber of Commerce, the American Legion, and the Boy and Girl Scouts of America.
+The organization of churches like Emmanuel Evangelical (1846), St. Mary’s (1904), and Grace Lutheran (1933) helped establish social order and stability for a culturally diverse community of German, Irish, English, Poles, Italian, and Norwegian American residents.
+Likewise, villagers introduced local chapters of groups like the International Order of Good Templars, the Masonic Lodge, the General Federation of Women’s Clubs, the Chamber of Commerce, the American Legion, and the Boy and Girl Scouts of America.

 - ^ Lawrence S. Barish, ed., State of Wisconsin 2007-2008 Blue Book (Madison: Wisconsin Legislative Reference Bureau, 2007), 756.